Texiwill/aac-lib/vsm/README.md

 that is the only distribution specific bits in the script.

 ### Changelog
-3.7.8 - Bug fix when missing .vsmrc, fixes to progress
+3.7.8 - Bug fix when missing .vsmrc, fixes to progress.
+My thanks to Alex Lopez (@ivirtualex) for finding the bug.

 3.7.7 - slight change to versioning of a package